elidoran/flatten-array/README.md

 ### **tl;dr** This is the fastest flatten implementation.

 An in-place flatten on the top-most array is significantly faster than producing a new array with the flattened results.
-Run this project's performance test to see it compared to both [array-flatten](https://www.npmjs.com/package/array-flatten) and [flatten-array](https://www.npmjs.com/package/flatten-array).
+Run this project's performance test to see it compared to the implementations listed above.

 Also, use [my fork](https://github.com/elidoran/array-flatten/tree/add-more/benchmark/code/flatten) of the `array-flatten` project to compare this implementation, called `inplace2.js` there, against many other implementations.